Global Choke Points - Hormuz disruption and temperature-sensitive CPG logistics risk

 4. Arrhenius Equation.
 Physical Chemistry.
 Chemical Kinetics and Temperature Dependence.

 © 2026 Michael Bao.
 Published independently.
 All rights reserved.
-This document contains proprietary strategic intelligence.
+This document contains independent strategic analysis.

 Commission the SVA Diagnostic